aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/builtindocumentproperties/_index.md

 ```

 **Returns:**
-java.lang.String - The **F:Aspose.Words.Properties.PropertyName.ContentType** of the document.
+java.lang.String - The content type of the document.
 ### getCount() {#getCount}
 ```
 public int getCount()